Lack of a thermodynamic finite-temperature spin-glass phase in the two-dimensional randomly-coupled ferromagnet: Model and numerical details

 In their letter \cite{lemke:96}, Lemke and Campbell argue that a finite-temperature spin-glass transition can be induced in two-dimensional planar topologies with next-nearest interactions.
 To be precise, the model is a two-dimensional square-lattice Ising spin glass with uniform ferromagnetic next-nearest interactions of strength $J$, in addition to random bimodal nearest-neighbor interactions of strength $\pm \lambda J$.
 The Hamiltonian of the model is

-where in Eq.~\eqref{eq:ham} $S_i \in \{\pm 1\}$ represent Ising spins on a square lattice with $N = L^2$ sites ($L$ is the linear dimension of the lattice). $J = 1$ are ferromagnetic interactions between next-nearest neighbors (denoted by $\langle\langle i,j \rangle\rangle$) and $J_{ij} = \pm \lambda J$ are nearest-neighbor bimodally-distributed spin-glass interactions (denoted by $\langle i,j \rangle$).
+where in Eq.~\eqref{eq:ham} $S_i \in \{\pm 1\}$ represent Ising spins on a square lattice with $N = L^2$ sites ($L$ is the linear dimension of the lattice). $J = 1$ are ferromagnetic interactions between next-nearest neighbors (denoted by $\langle\langle i,j \rangle\rangle$) and $J_{ij} = \pm \lambda J$ are nearest-neighbor bimodally distributed spin-glass interactions (denoted by $\langle i,j \rangle$).
 In our simulations we set $J = 1$.
 Depending on the relative strength of the interactions, i.e., the value of $\lambda$, Ref.~\cite{lemke:96} states that a finite-temperature spin-glass transition can be induced in two space dimensions.
 These results were further expanded in Ref.~\cite{lemke:99}: A freezing temperature of $T_c \sim 2.1$ exists for $\lambda = 0.5$, a ``slightly lower'' freezing temperature for $\lambda = 0.7$, and a zero-temperature freezing for $\lambda = 1.5$.
-We do emphasize, that these results were produced by relatively small system sizes.
-Extensive numerical simulations by Parisi {\em et al.}~\cite{parisi:98} suggested the existence of a {\em crossover} in the critical behavior for large enough system sizes.
+We do emphasize that these results were produced by relatively small system sizes.
+Extensive numerical simulations by Parisi {\em et al.}~\cite{parisi:98} find a {\em crossover} in the critical behavior for large enough system sizes.
 First, from a seemingly ordered state to a spin-glass-like state, followed by a second crossover to a (possibly) paramagnetic state.
-This means that the true thermodynamic behavior can only be observed if the system sizes exceed a certain break up length $\ell$.
+This means that the true thermodynamic behavior can only be observed if the system sizes exceed a certain breakup length $\ell$.